lmammino/loige.co/astro/src/content/posts/2023-11-10_javascript-low-level-or-ai/index.md

   - rust
   - go
   - ai
+description: The software industry sees an interesting tension between generative AI capturing the software lifecycle and low-level languages aiming for better performance.
+As developers we must understand these trends and find a strategy.
+Learn one or both?
 ---

 The software industry is going to be fun to see in the coming 5-10 years.